iomatix/Evil-Black-Jack/README.md

 A Page is made with *bootstrap* and *jquery* libraries.

-The game is not intended to offend anyone. **The Evil Black Jack is an expression of artistic feelings.**
+The game is not intended to offend anyone. **The Evil Black Jack is an expression of my own artistic feelings.**

 *I do not own the files inside the `img` folder.
 These files are excluded from the license.*